-Psychologically, the less capable a person is, the more they seek the protection of a larger group.
-This is not exclusive to unions, but to large organizations.
-One reason large organizations are not a good fit for me is they are filled with people who desire to parasitize my work and my effort in order to maintain their standard of living.
+Psychologically, the less capable a person is, the more they seek a larger group’s protection.
+This is not exclusive to unions but too large organizations.
+Large organizations are not a good fit for me because they are filled with people who desire to parasitize my work and my effort to maintain their standard of living.
 We have a specific name for this exploitation, which is the word “management.”

 I produce a large amount of research output, analysis, etc..
-If I worked for Deloitte or SAP, people that talk a lot, but are unproductive would seek to ride me like a hobby horse.
-In fact, that happens every time I subcontract to a large multinational.
-It happens when people who I have not talked to for 13 years, and want free competitive intelligence on SAP, introduce themselves to me as an “old friend.”
-All these companies are filled with lazy, and intellectually middling people trying to take credit for my work and for the work of others.
+If I worked for Deloitte or SAP, people that talk a lot but are unproductive would seek to ride me like a hobby horse.
+That happens every time I subcontract to a large multinational.
+It occurs when people who I have not talked to for 13 years, and want free competitive intelligence on SAP, introduce themselves to me as an “old friend.”
+All these companies are filled with lazy and intellectually ordinary people trying to take credit for my work and others’ work.
 I consider that lazy.
-Actually more lazy than someone snoozing on the job in a factory someplace.
+Lazier than someone snoozing on the job in a factory someplace.

 Lazy People All Over!

-So my proposal is that lazy people are all over the place.
-They are in labor unions, they are in the government, they are in large companies.
+So I propose that lazy people are all over the place.
+They are in labor unions.
+They are in the government.
+They are in large companies.

 Lazy people are the default and will always exist.
-However, it is far easier to not be lazy if you are paid well.
+However, it is far more comfortable not to be lazy if you are paid well.
 Some people are lazy because they are paid very poorly.
-For example, if you look at people that work at Wal Mart and are paid $10 per hour.
+For example, if you look at people that work at Wal-Mart and are paid $10 per hour.
 What is their motivation to work exactly?

-If that was my pay I wouldn’t.
+If that were my pay, I wouldn’t.
 Would I be lazy at $10 per hour?
 Absolutely.
 Does getting paid $10 per hour get you excited about going to work?
 I thought not.

 The Hypocrisy of People on the Top Accusing People at the Bottom of Being Lazy

-The problem of accusing people of laziness is that many people doing the accusing are far better paid than those that are accused of being lazy.
-Second, laziness is endemic even in high paid professions.
-However, it is covered up because those people have positions in the hierarchy where exploitation of others is part of the job description and claim the work of other people as their own.
+The problem of accusing people of laziness is that many people doing the accusing are far better paid than those accused of being lazy.
+Second, laziness is endemic even in high-paid professions.
+However, it is covered up because those people have positions in the hierarchy where exploitation of others is part of the job description and claims other people’s work as their own.

 Labor Unions as a Precondition for a Participatory Government

 We don’t have a mechanism for replacing what unions bring to the table.
 Secondly, without labor unions feeding the political apparatus with donations, the political apparatus promptly turns to industry sources and then turns against the population.
-The US is currently declining in anti-trust enforcement, in environmental protection, in labor protections, in universal schooling, because as per usual companies and the super rich don’t care about any of those things.
-At the time I am writing this we have a new scandal where the head of the US Environmental Protection Agency buried a report about grave water pollution because industry does not like those types of things published.
+The US is currently declining in anti-trust enforcement, environmental protection, labor protections, and universal schooling.
+As per usual, companies and the super-rich don’t care about any of those things.
+When I am writing this, we have a new scandal where the head of the US Environmental Protection Agency buried a report about grave water pollution because the industry does not like those types of things published.

 - Unions support more participatory governments (I hesitate to use the word democratic, as none of them are).
 Unions decrease income inequality and the concentration of power.
-These are critical factors and I think necessary things to have in order to have the types of societies that we want to live in.
+These are critical factors, and I think necessary things to have the types of societies we want to live in.
 What do the worst countries to live all have in common?
 They have very little power exercised by labor in their political systems.
-Countries like the US that used to have higher labor participation are now worse in all the dimensions that apply to human well-being and happiness than we were in the past.
-It is time to wake up to this fact, and to the underlying factors.
+Countries like the US used to have higher labor participation are now worse in all the dimensions that apply to human well-being and happiness than we were in the past.
+It is time to wake up to this fact and the underlying factors.

-- What country has done extremely well in protecting its manufacturing competence from being taken out of the country and hence reducing wages?
+- What country has done exceptionally well in protecting its manufacturing competence from being taken out of the country and reducing wages?
 Germany, with powerful unions that did not allow it.
 See the following description of the different paths taken by US manufacturing policy versus German manufacturing policy.